teja2134/VLSI-LAB-EXP-5/README.md

-# VLSI-LAB-EXP-5
+# SIMULATION AND IMPLEMENTATION OF FINITE STATE MACHINE

-SIMULATION AND IMPLEMENTATION OF FINITE STATE MACHINE
+DATE:

 # AIM:

      To simulate and synthesis finite state machine using vivado.

 # APPARATUS REQUIRED: **